 Development of a monitoring tool will be a key aspect of improving our approach to monitoring and evaluation.
-We are developing this tool in order to combine data inputs into one place and create a single point of truth.
+We are developing this tool in order to combine a variety of data inputs into one place for a single point of cross-departmental reference and use.
 The tool will also integrate Key Performance Indicators allowing comparison of real life against targets.

-Improving monitoring and evaluation will help us to improve how we design future schemes.
+Improving monitoring and evaluation will help us to improve how we design future schemes and assess performance.
 This will support us in providing better transport infrastructure for Oxfordshire residents.

 Improved monitoring and evaluation will help us to see what transport schemes support alternatives to the private car.
-This will improve delivery of our vision and deliver the benefits associated with reduced private car use.
+This will push forward our vision and deliver the benefits associated with reduced private car use.

-Policy 81 - Oxfordshire County Council will work towards creating a monitoring and evaluation methodology and tools which combine datasets and can be consistently applied to monitoring development, schemes and infrastructure.

-Policy 82 - Monitoring and evaluation tools will be used to support future policy formation and other relevant guidance to ensure learning is disseminated and acted on in future schemes and developments.

-Policy 83 - The impact of transport schemes and development on specific groups will be identified to promote equitable intervention.

-Policy 84 - Existing Oxfordshire County Council data sources will be mapped and linked to make the best use of previous investment.
+- a.
+Work towards creating a monitoring and evaluation methodology and tools which bring together a variety of datasets that can be consistently applied to monitoring development, schemes and infrastructure. - b.
+Use monitoring and evaluation tools to support policy formation and other relevant guidance to ensure learning is disseminated and acted on in future schemes and developments. - c.
+Identify the impact of transport schemes on people with protected characteristics to improve inclusivity. - d.
+Map and link existing data sources to make the best use of previous investment.
 Further investment will be investigated to ensure ongoing data-based monitoring for key policies.